Link to us!

 !!!SCIENCE MOMENT!!!:

-ALTERED passes the Science Moment hurdle like it wasn't even there.
+ALTERED clears the Science Moment hurdle like it wasn't even there.
 An impossible feat for the overwhelming majority of Hollywood Scifi movies.
 How did they do it?
 Simple!
-Writers Jamie Nash and Eduardo Sanchez didn't act like they knew something they didn't know.
-If there was something scientific that they couldn't explain, they didn't try to fake it with a scientifically ignorant explanation.
-They just let it go.

 Continued at Science Moment/2006/Altered.